coralogix/coralogix-aws-serverless/src/lambda-manager/README.md

 # Coralogix-Lambda-Manager

-This Lambda Function was created pick up newly created log groups and attach them to Firehose or Lambda integration
+This Lambda Function was created pick up newly created and existing log groups and attach them to Firehose or Lambda integration

 Environment variables: